 - TAL has increased our Grief Support benefit for death benefits payable as a result of COVID-19.
 The grief counselling support has doubled where customers can be reimbursed for up to six counselling sessions to a maximum of $2,000.

-We encourage you to speak with your claims manager who will be able to assist you with any concerns you may have regarding your claim.
-Our claims managers are here to support you.
+We encourage you to speak with your claims consultant who will be able to assist you with any concerns you may have regarding your claim.
+Our claims consultants are here to support you.